Plan a Digital Event

 Thanks for being a part of this.
 We hope you’re staying safe and healthy.

 Online gatherings have briefly become the new normal.
 Classes, concerts and religious gatherings, to name a few, are going online.
-Earth Day is the largest global event to make the shift online since the start of this outbreak.
+Earth Day was the largest global event to make the shift online since the start of this outbreak.
 Luckily, we’re more connected than ever.
 Besides the personal actions you can take on this page, you can still bring together groups online to advocate for our shared planet.

 This can be the easiest part—use who you have already!
 Invite friends, family, and coworkers to an evening meeting to assign some roles and think about Step Two.